si-medbif/AI-MD-variant-calling/somatic/README.md

 ## Notes:
   * Mutect2
     * VCF files have to be filtered using filtermutectcall.
+[Question: do you have the script for this too?](Please provide the link)

 # Example run-times